 32. It is believed that Dalilah is still at Trinity Teen Solution.
 Trinity Teen Solution has a class action lawsuit pending for child trafficking and labor.
 A copy of the lawsuit is attached as Exhibit Q

 33. Petitioner has not been given proof of life from the Respondent, the previous gal Venus Jackson or the current gal, in this case, D Kimberly Whittle, this Court, or the Respondent’s counsel Kathleen Shaul.
 Petitioner has not heard from the child in 9 months.
 Letters were sent to Petitioner in July.
 Since then there has been no other communication from the minor child.
-Petitioner does not the letters were written on the child’s own accord.
+Petitioner does not believe the letters were written on the child’s own accord.
 The child gave testimony at the last trial in August 2020 of the Respondent and his wife manipulating her into writing a letter to an unknown judge when Respondent kidnapped the child for the grandmother on July 14 2017.
 The child’s letters are attached hereto as Exhibit R

 34. James has sent emails to the school and doctors to block Petitioner from any school or medical records.
 No updates about schooling have been conveyed to Petitioner by Respondent Emails to the school are attached hereto as Exhibit S